 Matthias Kleinsasser is a seasoned litigator with experience in federal district court, bankruptcy court, and Texas state court.
 He is a part of Winstead's Investment Management Group and Private Funds Industry Group.
 He is first and foremost a problem solver who takes a holistic approach to each matter in light of the client’s goals and concerns.
-He is equally comfortable negotiating a resolution to a dispute out of court or litigating a high stakes lawsuit.
+Matthias is equally comfortable negotiating a resolution to a dispute out of court or litigating a high stakes lawsuit.
 His experience in the fields of bankruptcy and creditors’ rights allows him to advise clients with respect to post-judgment remedies and debt restructuring options, enabling him to take a representation from the pre-suit stage to post-judgment proceedings with ease.

-Matthias is a member of Winstead’s Business Litigation, White-Collar Defense and Business Restructuring/Bankruptcy practice groups.
+Matthias is a member of Winstead’s Business Litigation, White-Collar Defense and Restructuring & Insolvency practice groups.
 He regularly represents officers, directors, and other clients involved in private securities litigation, as well as in investigations brought by regulatory agencies such as the Securities and Exchange Commission and the FDIC.
 In contrast to many attorneys who seek to be highly specialized, Matthias prides himself on his ability to diligently represent clients in almost any kind of contested matter, be it a state court receivership, class action, AAA arbitration, inverse condemnation suit, or other dispute.
 He also frequently advises firm transactional clients with respect to contract negotiations and business disputes, particularly in the technology and healthcare fields.

 Matthias has significant fraudulent transfer litigation experience.
 He has advised foreign clients on asset recovery procedures under United States law and is a Contributor to the CDR Essential Intelligence publication on “Fraud, Asset Tracing & Recovery.”
 He has also represented debtors, creditors, and trustees in virtually all aspects of business bankruptcy proceedings, including contested asset sales and debtor-in-possession financing.